Shemini Atzeret and Simchat Torah

 Simchat Torah literally means “the joy of Torah” and is the special name given to what would otherwise be the second day of Shemini Atzeret in the Diaspora, the day on which the annual cycle of Torah readings begins and ends.

-Shemini Atzeret begins on Sunday evening, October 16th, and continues for a second day as Simchat Torah (for those in the diaspora) concluding on Tuesday night, October 18th.
+Shemini Atzeret in 2024 begins on Wednesday evening, October 23rd, and continues for a second day as Simchat Torah (for those in the diaspora), concluding on Friday night, October 25th.
+These two days go directly into Shabbat this year for a “three-day chag.”